IAMAl/PyTorch4M1/README.md

 ### Download Source-code of PyTorch
 $git clone --recursive https://github.com/pytorch/pytorch
 $cd pytorch
-# if you are updating an existing checkout
-$git submodule sync
-$git submodule update --init --recursive

 ### Paste three files to the pytoch directory
 **NOTE** OpenCV will be not installed, if you want it then you need to set "OK" in the cmake file.